 The Irish leg of their journey began in 1952, when Sir Alfred and Lady Clementine bought Russborough House in Co.
 Wicklow.
 Sir Alfred had inherited The Prodigal Son paintings from his father, and the Beits displayed them prominently in their dining room in Russborough.
 It was there that they survived two robberies: in 1974, an IRA gang, which included British heiress Rose Dugdale, stole 19 paintings from Russborough, and, in 1986, a Dublin criminal gang led by Martin Cahill raided the house.
 In both cases, the Murillo paintings were spared, most likely due to their large size.

 5. This is the first time in 30 years that the paintings will be displayed together in the Gallery.

 While these paintings are highlights of the Gallery’s collection, centuries of grime, damage, and a lack of research, obscured their brilliance.
 Fortunately, an intensive conservation and research project has brought them back into the light.

 Between 2012 and 2018, the Gallery’s Paintings Conservation team, led by Muirne Lydon, carried out painstaking research and conservation work on the series, with each painting undergoing approximately ten months of labour-intensive treatment.
 The newly restored paintings exhibit a striking change, allowing viewers once again to appreciate Murillo’s balanced colours and bold and energetic brushwork.

-Visit Murillo: The Prodigal Son Restored to find out about the discoveries made during the conservation and research project.
+Explore Murillo: The Prodigal Son Restored online to find out more about the discoveries made during the conservation and research project.

 Generously supported by the Blavatnik Family Foundation